zaproxy/zaproxy-website/README.md

 - Finish up search

 ## Development
 To work on the website you'll need to have either node.js or Docker installed.
+In your development environment  `npm run preview` will start up a webpack-dev-server on port 3000 for development which will hot-reload the site as file changes are detected.

 ### Docker
 The suggested setup for development is using the Docker.